paul/blog.theamazingrando.com/posts/2010/the_road_to_better_auth.markdown

 Ideally, the browser and sites would integrate and work together to manage everything automatically, but this is a chicken and egg problem.
 The solution will likely have to be completed in stages.

+OpenID and OAuth are attempts at solving this on the server side, but they are complicated.
+And they need to be, because there's several parties involved, all needing to handshake with each other and prove everyone's identity.
+I feel a simpler solution, and a much better way to handle this, would be in the browser itself.
+Even the technical name for the browser, "User Agent", indicates its purpose.
+I see it as the concierge at an expensive hotel.
+They have the inside knowledge of the city, and the personal contacts, to get you anything you need.
+Want blueberry and peanut-butter waffles at 11pm?
+Call the concierge, and he'll figure out how to get it for you.

+Same for the browser.
+It's your concierge for the web.
+You don't need to know HTML and CSS to be able to use a website, the browser renders the text and images into a sensible layout for you to read.
+If a page moved, you don't have to type in the new location manually, the browser automatically goes there for you.
+If you need credentials to visit your Facebook page, you don't have to deal with the ugly bouncer directly, the concierge coughs and politely asks you for your password.
+What I'm proposing is promoting your concierge to you own personal assistant.
+You shouldn't even need to know there *is* a bouncer, because your assistance has already made arrangements, and you can walk right in.

 Phase 1
 -------